-- The computer lab will be limited to two residents at any one time and masks will be required for use.
+- The computer lab will be limited to four residents at any one time and masks will be required for use.
 Please note: The computer lab does not have printing capabilities for students; however, there are several local printing services that students can use if needed.

 - The patio at the RAF will be limited to gatherings that adhere to Washington, D.C.’s current social distancing/gathering guidelines.

 - The elevators at RAF will have a maximum capacity of two persons at any one time.